Atennop1/Atennop1/README.md

 # **About me**
 - I'm Atennop - **C# / C++ Software Engineer**, **Game Developer** and **strict OOP Researcher**
 - I'm currently migrating from Unity to pure C++ and Unreal Engine
-- I'm interested in Low-Level programming in C/C++ (drivers, optimized programs, Arduino and even hardware part)
+- I'm interested in Cybersecurity (Red Team) and wanna learn ethical hacking
 - I use Obsidian as my second brain to be more productive and efficient
 - I sometimes make bots for fun, or for new knowledge and research
 - I love to solve problems at LeetCode (Easy and Normal) and CodeWars (4kyu and 3kyu), and I publish my solutions to [**this repo**](https://github.com/Atennop1/CodeProblemsSolutions)